 There are five key steps to a successful dental marketing campaign.

 This one is on us (and every dental marketing company!).
 We help our practices craft the right message, to the right audience, in the right medium.
 There are lots of steps that may have motivated a potential new patient to get to this point – your website, your social media presence, your reviews, your Google Ads, a postcard, print, radio, television… etc. Whatever marketing strategies you employ, the intention is to drive you new patient opportunities.

 Answer the phone

 Don’t laugh.
 If you are understaffed up front, I guarantee you are missing new patient opportunities.
 They are ready, right now for you to wow them… but if you didn’t answer, “Well hey, this next dental practice on the list has almost the same number of reviews and star-rating.
 I’ll try them.”
-If you haven’t implemented call tracking on your dental marketing efforts, you may be blissfully ignorant of all the new patient calls you are missing.
+If you haven’t implemented dental call tracking software with your dental marketing efforts, you may be blissfully ignorant of all the new patient calls you are missing.
 Let us give you some hard numbers to digest based on years of tracking new patient phone calls: